MSU-CSIS/telecoupling-toolbox/arcgis-toolbox/README.md

-Telecoupling Toolbox: ArcGIS Toolbox v1.2b
+Telecoupling Toolbox: ArcGIS Toolbox v1.3b
 ========================

 ## Major Releases
 ------------------
+* Version 1.3 (_beta_)

+This release adds a new tool within the Socieconomic Analysis toolset, called _Nutrition Metrics_, a custom tool that estimates the population within an Area of Interest (AOI) by age groups and then calculates the Lower Limit of Energy Requirement (LLER; in kilocalories / day) for age groups within the AOI. _NOTE: This tool will only run with Areas of Interest in Africa, Asia, or South America / Central America / Caribbean._

 * Version 1.2 (_beta_)

-This release adds a new tool within the Socieconomic Analysis toolset, called Population Count and Density, a modified version of the Population Density Metrics tool from the Analytical Tools Interface for Landscape Assessments (ATtILA) by the United States Environmental Protection Agency (EPA).
+This release adds a new tool within the Socieconomic Analysis toolset, called _Population Count and Density_, a modified version of the Population Density Metrics tool from the Analytical Tools Interface for Landscape Assessments (ATtILA) by the United States Environmental Protection Agency (EPA).

 * Version 1.1 (_beta_)